ailinkhoo/CloudDevOps/notes/3_devops.md

   - Commit them to source control
   - Use an automation tool to enact the changes defined in the code and/or configuration files

-- Configuration Management: maintaining and changing the state of pieces of infrastructure in a consistent, maintainable, and stable way.
+- **Configuration Management**: maintaining and changing the state of pieces of infrastructure in a consistent, maintainable, and stable way.
 Configuration management allows you to minimize configuration drift – the small changes that accumulate over time and make systems different from one another and harder to manage.

-- Orchestration: automation that supports processes and workflows, such as provisioning resources.
+- **Orchestration**: automation that supports processes and workflows, such as provisioning resources.

   - *Scalability* – Resources can be quickly increased or decreased to meet changing needs.
   - *Stability* – Automation tools can automatically respond to fix problems before users see them.